Sew a roomy shopping bag with exterior and interior pockets! This free sewing pattern for a beautiful bag can also make a lovely purse or diaper bag.

+That’s my other shopping bag tied up on the right.
 To keep things simple, the bag design is the same inside and out.
-That means it’s reversible too – yay!
+That means it’s reversible too!

-But just a note – those big wrap around pockets are awesome on the bag exterior.
+Another great feature – those big wrap-around pockets are awesome on the bag exterior.
 They don’t gape at all and they are great for holding receipts, my phone, keys, and other stuff I need to keep handy.

-Here’s the first shopping bag that I made while developing this pattern.
-Pleats at the top give it a cute shape, and I am in LOVE with the rope handles.
+The pleats at the top give this bag a cute shape, and I am in LOVE with the rope handles.

 I hope you love the rope handles too, (just like on my other rope handled tote pattern), but if you don’t, you have options: check out my Japanese-style fabric bag handles tutorial, clip on bag handles tutorial, and Sarah’s perfect purse handle tutorial for ideas.